Register as a sole trader with HMRC: step-by-step guide

 Employer obligations when hiring staff:

-- : Use the employer registration service
+- register with HMRC using the employer registration service

 5. Licences and permits